au-ts/cogent/doc/reference/syntax-ref.rst

 Arithmetic and comparison operators
 -----------------------------------

-Currently Cogent will use the smallest type possible for integer literals and generate upcasts (but not downcasts) automatically when used in a context where they are required.
+Currently |cogent| will use the smallest type possible for integer literals and generate upcasts (but not downcasts) automatically when used in a context where they are required.
 For non-literals, an explicit ``upcast`` primitive may be needed.